 The final C which determines a diamond value is clarity.
 Clarity refers to inclusions (or a lack of them).
 Flaws in gemstones can be seen with the naked eye or only with a jeweller’s magnifier.
 Clarity ranges from the exceedingly rare FL (Flawless) to I3 (heavily included).

 The internet can be a good tool for diamond value research however, a 2.0 carat round, brilliant diamond can be worth £40,860 if it is E Flawless but it could only be worth £10,360 if it is a K VS2.
 This emphasises the importance of getting a specialist appraisal.

-There are many reasons why someone might want pawn their diamonds.
+There are many reasons why someone might want to pawn their diamonds.
 They may want to fund a property transaction, purchase something today or buy shares in Tesla.
-Whatever the reason, Suttons and Robertson’s specialists can provide you with a free, accurate and up to date diamond valuation.
+Whatever the reason, Suttons Robertson’s specialists can provide you with a free, accurate up to date diamond valuation.